CrunchyData/openshift-postgres-cartridge/README.md

 Testing
 -------------
+Various environment variables are set that allow you to connect to the database as follows:

+psql -U $OPENSHIFT_CRUNCHY_USER -h $OPENSHIFT_CRUNCHY_HOST $OPENSHIFT_CRUNCHY_DATABASE

 The PostgreSQL port is 5432.
 The database user is $USER which has superuser privs.

 The PostgreSQL data directory is found at ~/app-root/data/.pg

-Test the installation with this command:

-psql -U $USER -h $OPENSHIFT_PG_HOST postgres